SPECIAL FEATURES JANUARY 2020 ISSUE

 All rights reserved.
-Website, Social Media, and Print content may not be reproduced in an form, distributed, or shared without permission of the publisher.
+Website, Social Media, and Print content may not be reproduced in any form, distributed, or shared without permission of the publisher.

 SUBSCRIBE to the Silver Stage Newsletter

-Kathryn R. Burke: Publisher, Website design, Sales, a little bit of everything else.
+Kathryn R. Burke: Publisher, Website design, production, editorial, Sales, a little bit of everything else.

 Laurie Casselberry: Print Production Manager

 Copy editors: Bonnie Beach, Jane Schucard

 Admin: The cat - who mostly naps a lot.